d3rp/d3rp.github.io/README.md

 (obviously for detox try detox - ``cat .gitmodules``)

+### RST vs MD

+Both should work as long as rst2html is installed (for rst).
+This can be found in *python-docutils* on arch.

 ### Files

 The most relevant files are config.toml for hugo configuration, ./blog/\* for the actual content and .gitlab-ci.yaml for the gitlab pages deployment.
 The themes can be tweaked via ./layouts - it's better to leave the themes subfolder alone if deploying, as gitlab will override them by using git submodules. .gitmodules defines those themes to be used.